khristinakokolus/smart_flowerpot/README.md

 # Smart Flowerpot project code for STM32

+Welcome to the Smart Flowerpot project!

 ## Contributors
 [Khrystyna Kokolus](https://github.com/khristinakokolus)

 [Daryna Hnatenko](https://github.com/monberin)

 [Zoryana Herman](https://github.com/zoriankaH)

+## Description
+Smart Flowerpot embodies assistance in taking care of plants.
+This device can solve such problems as:

+* lightning the plant if there is need;
+* measurement of soil moisture;
+* watering the plant if there is need;

 ## Current stage
 Right now this project consists of a humidity sensor, light sensor and a range finder that collect the data, a display,